 - Losses in the Short Run:

-Suppose market price determined by the industry is low enough such that firms are incurring losses.
-In short run a firm can afford to incur losses but never in the long run.
+Suppose the market price determined by the industry is low enough such that firms are incurring losses.
+In the short run, a firm can afford to incur losses but never in the long run.
 Hence, in the situation of losses, some existing inefficient firms will quit the industry.
-Less number for firms in the industry will mean less supply and consequently rise in the price of the product.
-Thus, the effect of free entry and exit of firms will be zero abnormal profit in the long run equilibrium and there will be no entry or exit.
+Fewer numbers for firms in the industry will mean less supply and consequently rise in the price of the product.
+Thus, the effect of free entry and exit of firms will be zero abnormal profit in the long-run equilibrium, and there will be no entry or exit.

 Pure and Perfect Competition:

-Pure competition is a part and parcel of the perfect combination and it is used in a restricted sense.
-If the first three conditions are fulfilled, it is pure competition and when all conditions are prevailing it is a cause of perfect competition.
+Pure competition is part and parcel of the perfect combination, and it is used in a restricted sense.
+If the first three conditions are fulfilled, it is pure competition, and when all conditions are prevailing, it is a cause of perfect competition.